streamlit/streamlit/site/content/docs/tutorial.md

 Now you should have a basic idea of how to use Streamlit in your own scripts: just `import streamlit as st` and experiment away from there!
-A good way to start is by copy/pasting from the Streamlit cheatsheet.
+A good way to start is by copy/pasting code snippets straight from the Streamlit cheatsheet.
 Just run `python -m streamlit help` on a terminal to see it, or click the *help* item in Streamlit's top-right menu.

 **Next up,** we'll run through a more concrete example of how you could use Streamlit on your day-to-day --- and we'll introduce you to some more advanced